Mithgol/node-uue2ipfs/README.md

 This module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
 Some ECMAScript 2016 features are used, and thus a relatively recent Node.js (version 6.8.1 or newer) is required.
 This module is tested against the latest stable version of Node.js.

-This module is currently in an early phase of its development and thus does not have the desired level of feature completeness.

 ## Installing uue2ipfs

 [![(npm package version)](https://nodei.co/npm/uue2ipfs.png?downloads=true&downloadRank=true)](https://npmjs.org/package/uue2ipfs)